enclave-networks/internet-gateway/README.md

 ### 3. Deploy the stack(s)

-The first time you deploy a new stack, you should run the `initialise-bridge-network.sh` file to setup iptables and the docker bridge network:
+The first time you deploy a new stack, you should run the `initialise-bridge-network.sh` file on each host server to setup iptables and the docker network bridge network:

 ```bash
 user@DC2-UBUNTU-12:~$ cd stacks/acme_labs/primary-gateway/